jayala-29/DSC235-Data-Science-for-Cybersecurity/project-ideas.md

 - Use current gaps in cybersecurity research to build a “useful” dataset and analyze it

-- Enhance/innovate an implementation to an exisiting cybersecurity problem/solution
+- Enhance/create an implementation and apply it to an exisiting cybersecurity problem

 - Use libraries like Tensorflow or Pytorch to build a simple maching learning model for a cybersecurity problem